-The Sensor Sewi KNX TH-L-Pr for the KNX building bus system captures brightness and the presence of persons in rooms.
-It measures the temperature and the air humidity and calculates the dew-point.
-Via the bus, the indoor sensor can receive external values of temperature and humidity and process them further with its own data to a total value (mixed value, e.g. room average).
+The Sensor Sewi KNX AQS/TH-D L-Pr for the KNX building bus system captures brightness and the presence of persons in rooms.
+It measures the CO2 concentration, the temperature, the air humidity and the air pressure and calculates the dew-point.
+Via the bus, the indoor sensor can receive external values of temperature, humidity and $CO_2$ concentration and process it further with its own data to a total value (mixed value, e.g. room average).

 All measurement values can be used for the control of limit-dependent switching outputs.
 States can be linked via AND logic gates and OR logic gates.
 Multi-function modules change input data as required by means of calculations, querying a condition, or converting the data point type.
-In addition, an integrated control variable comparator can compare and output variables that were received via communication objects.
+In addition, an integrated manipulated variable comparator can compare and output variables that were received via communication objects.

-Integrated PI-controllers control ventilation (according to humidity) and heating/cooling (according to temperature).
-The Sewi KNX TH-L-Pr can output a warning to the bus as soon as the comfort field, as per DIN 1946, is left.
+Integrated PI-controllers control ventilation (according to humidity or $CO_2$ concentration) and heating/cooling (according to temperature).
+The Sewi KNX AQS/TH-D L-Pr can output a warning to the bus as soon as the comfort field, as per DIN 1946, is left.